heapwolf/level-2pc/README.md

 ### Event: 'ready'

 Emitted when the replicator is ready to replicate with other peers.
-Happens when the replicator has enough connections for the quorum, i.e. when the number of peers is above `minConcensus`.
+Happens when the replicator has enough connections for the quorum, i.e. when the number of peers is above `minConsensus`.

 ### Event: 'notready'

 Emitted when the replicator is not ready to replicate with other peers.
-Happens when the replicator doesn't have enough connections for the quorum, i.e. when the number of peers goes below `minConcensus`.
+Happens when the replicator doesn't have enough connections for the quorum, i.e. when the number of peers goes below `minConsensus`.

 ### Event: 'connect'